G2SMM/G2SC/GSMM/README.md

    ```
    where `XXX` represents the iteration with the best model.

-   For the step10000.h5 model file, we use python repr_code.py --model JointEmbeder --reload_from 10000
+   For the step10000.h5 model file, we use "python repr_code.py --model JointEmbeder --reload_from 10000"

    ### Search